shushcat/taskgv/README.md

 ## Requirements

-* Either of the `xdg-open` or `open` commands, present by default on most GNU/Linux or OS X installs, respectively.
+* Either of the `xdg-open` or `open` commands, present by default on most GNU/Linux or macOS installs, respectively.

 * Python

 * Taskwarrior